| Site Type: Long Term/National Priorities List (NPL) |

 |Enforcement Highlights||In 1988, the EPA and the State finalized an agreement with over 320 potentially responsible parties to carry out the cleanup plan.
 In October 2001 an Amendment to the 1988 Consent Decree was lodged with the U.S. District Court.
 This Amendment was signed by the signatories to the original Consent Decree; US Department of Justice, EPA, Maine DEP, and the Settling Defendants.
 Following a thirty-day public comment period, the US DOJ filed a motion for entry with the court.
 The Amendment to Consent Decree was entered on December 6, 2001. |

 All construction activities at the McKin Company site have been completed.
 Soil contamination levels have been reduced to established cleanup standards, and no longer pose a threat.
 Active groundwater pumping and treatment was suspended in October 1995.
-This suspension will become permanent once the Consent Decree Amendment becomes effective.
-Evaluation of the groundwater water quality suggests that the aquifers may fully reach the cleanup goals in forty to fifty years, with portions of the aquifers reaching these goals within the next ten years.
+This suspension became permanent when the Consent Decree Amendment was entered by the U.S. District Court in 2001.
+Periodic evaluation of the groundwater water quality through the five-year review process suggests that the aquifers may fully reach the cleanup goals in thirty to forty years, with portions of the aquifers reaching these goals more quickly.
 Royal River water quality data indicates the State of Maine surface water standard for TCE has been met since 2008.

 Current Site Status

-VOC concentrations in the groundwater continue to decrease such that the latest projection indicates the groundwater performance standards may be met around 2035 (versus the 2050 projection developed for the ROD Amendment).
+VOC concentrations in the groundwater continue to decrease such that the latest projection indicates the groundwater performance standards may begin to be met around 2035 (versus the 2050 projection developed for the ROD Amendment).

 Investigation of the potential vapor intrusion pathway was completed by EPA in 2009.
 No unacceptable risks were identified with this pathway; however, because low levels of site-related VOCs were detected in indoor air, it was recommended that this pathway be reassessed in the next five-year review (2013).
 Follow-up sampling was performed in 2013.
 No VOCs were detected in the indoor air sampling.